zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 ## Components

 *   Common release artifacts:
-    *   Binary artifacts (part of the release):
-        *   dcld: The binary used for running a node.
+    * dcld (part of the release): The binary used for running a node and CLI.
-        *   dclcli: The binary that allows users to interact with the network of nodes.
     * The service configuration file `dcld.service`
         (either part of the release or [deployment](../deployment) folder).
 *   Additional generated data (for validators and observers):
     *   Genesis transactions file: `genesis.json`